bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 You should immediately see the message: `Creating token <SOME-ADDRESS>`.
 Copy that address as we'll be using it later.

 What just happened?
-Remember, all we had to do to create a token was to send instructions to the Token Program.
-Specifically we sent the Token Program two instructions:
+Recall that if we were creating a token on Ethereum, we would have had to write a new ERC20 contract and then deploy it to mainnet.
+Here on Solana, all we had to do to create a token was to send instructions to the Token Program.
+Specifically, our `create-token` command sent two instructions:

 1. To create a new account (this is carried out by the [System Program](https://docs.solana.com/developing/runtime-facilities/programs#system-program))
 2. To recognize this new account as a Token [Mint](https://docs.solana.com/integrations/exchange#token-mints)